top of page

 30 CE credits granted by CCPA

-"The experience of learning through the VSNT faculty teaching, discussing, and showing their therapy work(!) offered me so much more than 2 years of graduate school.
-You have dramatically changed how I think about therapy and how I feel about myself.
-Thank.
+"VSNT Foundations training taught me SO Much More than what I learned during my 2 years of Graduate School.
+You have dramatically changed how I think about theory, therapy, and how I feel about myself.
 See you at Foundation Level Two!!"

 “I was awe struck by who the faculty are and blown away by how much I was able to learn.
-This course was not only a turning point in my narrative therapy learning but also in my life!!
+This course was a turning point in my narrative therapy learning and confidence!!
 Sending much gratitude and thanks to all of you.
-See you in the next VSNT course.”
+See you in the next VSNT course.” - Foundations Participant, New York City, September 2024

 **Our sole purpose is to prepare participants for the therapy room through:

-Training is skill based, purposeful, and theoretically driven.
+Training is skill based, purposeful, and theoretically driven

 VSNT Teaching Faculty:

-Rosa Arteaga, (Canada/Mexico), Christine Dennstedt (Canada), Helene Grau Kristensen (Denmark), Stephen Madigan (Canada), David Marsten (USA), Todd May (USA), David Nylund (USA)
+David Marsten (USA) Todd May (USA), David Nylund (USA)

 Time: 8:15 am - 2:15 pm, Pacific Daylight Time (Vancouver, BC)